I need human help to enter verification code (office hours only)

 7:00 PM - 8:30 PM331 Cortland Ave

 As our tradition teaches, the Torah is a tree of life.
-It is considered by many to be the one thing that unifies Jews through time and space, that we all have some relationship to Torah.
+Some form of relationship to Torah is considered by many to be the one thing that unifies Jews through time and space.
 Torah can be a source of wisdom, ethics, justice — a guidebook to a moral life.
 Yet, as we all have seen, Torah can also be used as a tool of and as justification for (all kinds of) violence.

 So, in this class, we will explore: What exactly is T/torah?
 How has it evolved throughout time?
 What have been the tools that have allowed for its evolution?
 And how can we be a part of the evolutionary process today?

-♿ Health & Accessability Info: There are no stairs to access this space.
+♿ Health & Accessibility Info: There are no stairs to access this space.
 The restroom is ADA accessible.
 Please review our COVID Policy.

 Register